 So, how do you find reps with the right call center skills?
 It all starts with your recruitment drive.

 In call center hiring, just like in any other profession, you’re unlikely to come across many perfect candidates.
-Beyond experience and a track record of success, you’ll want to identify a set of character traits that mark an individual out as a potential cold-calling superstar.
+Beyond years of experience and a track record of success, you’ll want to identify a set of character traits that mark an individual out as a potential cold-calling superstar.

 Luckily, this is something that you can gauge as early as the interviewing stage.
-Does the candidate really listen to and answer your questions, or are they merely waiting for their turn to speak again?
+Does the customer support candidate really listen to and answer your questions, or are they merely waiting for their turn to speak again?

 Cold-calling can be harsh and brutal.
 Rejection, rudeness and failure are often the norm rather than the exception.
 It takes mental strength and heaps of motivation to keep going through your list of call center duties.